PieterjanRobbe/MultilevelEstimators.jl/docs/src/example.md

 !!! note

     The maximum allowed indices that can be simulated can be set by the keyword `max_search_space`.
 This keyword should be an index set of one of the above types.
 The adaptive method will only find indices inside this index set, with the size parameter equal to `max_index_set_param`.

+!!! warning

+    When the adaptive algorithm tries to add indices outside of the set of maximum allowed indices, a warning will be printed and this index is dropped when computing the bias.
+This might result in a biased estimator!

 !!! note